ofins/messaging-queues-demo/kafka-demo/README.md

    - fixed `validator.js` was not validating correctly due to Typo.
 Did not solve the issue.
    - fixed `order-sink-connector.json` to treat keys as string and values as JSON.
 Now, connectors status is successful, but DB still has no data.
    - after running for a while, status fails again.
+   - added order schema to `producer.js` and `validator.js` and now connection to Kafka Connect is stable.
+But still no data in DB.

+4. ERROR: schema "orders" does not exist

+- solved by creating schema `orders` before connecting to JDBC Sink